 According to the U.S. National Security Strategy, the potential use of nuclear weapons poses the greatest danger to U.S. security.
-Apart from countries like North Korea that threaten to use nuclear weapons, the world is facing many nuclear threats because of nuclear arms race in asia, modernisation of nuclear arsenal by global and regional powers, s, ongoing missile and nuclear proliferation risks in the Middle East and acquiring of Nuclear weapons by terrorists.
+Apart from countries like North Korea that threaten to use nuclear weapons, the world is facing many nuclear threats because of nuclear arms race in asia, modernization of nuclear arsenal by global and regional powers, s, ongoing missile and nuclear proliferation risks in the Middle East and acquiring of Nuclear weapons by terrorists.

 Al Qaeda and other Islamist terrorist groups have explored the possibility of acquiring nuclear weapons to be used against their enemies.
 In May of this year, Islamic State used its propaganda magazine Dabiq to suggest the group is expanding so rapidly it could buy its first nuclear weapon within a year.
 “The Islamic State has billions of dollars in the bank, so they call on their wilayah (province) in Pakistan to purchase a nuclear device through weapons dealers with links to corrupt officials in the region,” the article, attributed to British photojournalist John Cantlie held hostage by Islamic State for over two years, said.
 Once the Islamic State buys the bomb in Pakistan, according to the article, it would transport it through Libya and Nigeria to the West.

+Apart from terrorists, there is also threat of accidents involving nuclear material.
 The government of Kazakhstan said in Sept 2014 that it was searching for a container of radioactive cesium-137 that fell off a truck in the western part of the country.
 The material was recovered, but the incident highlighted the risks of radioactive material falling into the wrong hands.

 A 2006 RAND paper for the U.S. Department of Homeland Security (DHS), examined the response to a catastrophic terrorist attack, which posited a 10-kiloton nuclear explosion in a cargo container in Long Beach harbor.
 The report predicted about 60,000 deaths even though harbor region has relatively low population density, Nevertheless, about 6 million people would be evacuated, and losses would amount to $1 trillion, writes Richard L. Garwin.